Close

 Golden Residency Visa

-The Golden Residency Visa offers permanent residence to foreign nationals meeting specific criteria, including investors, real estate owners, highly talented individuals, and retirees.
-This visa allows permanent residence for holders and their families, including spouse, children, and parents, with no restrictions on multiple entries and the right to work in Bahrain.
+The Golden Residency Visa offers a 10-year renewable residency to foreign nationals meeting specific criteria, including investors, real estate owners, highly talented individuals, and retirees.
+This visa grants long-term residency for holders and their families — spouse, children, and parents — with no restrictions on multiple entries and the right to work in Bahrain.
+As of December 2025, the minimum real estate investment threshold was reduced from BHD 200,000 to BHD 130,000 (approximately USD 345,000), broadening the programme's accessibility.

 Transit and Special Categories